luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-gradually goes up up up up up up so by 24 hours you have some ketones maybe 10 15 % of your entire energy source is now gonna be ketones how are you gonna feel with ketones just fine no problem you feel you feel okay because ketones are giving you all the energy that you need then let's say another 12
+gradually goes up up up up up up so by 24 hours you have some ketones maybe 10 15 % of your entire energy source is now going to be ketones how are you going to feel with ketones just fine no problem you feel you feel okay because ketones are giving you all the energy that you need then let's say another 12